Octobug/notes/programming_languages/cpp/cpp_primer_plus/02_setting_out_to_cpp/README.md

 The `iostream` file defined `cin` as an object that represents this stream.

 ### `cin` and `cout`: A Touch of Class

+## Functions

+### Function Prototype

+A function prototype does for functions what a variable declaration does for variables.

+The prorotype only describes the function interface.

+The definition includes the code for the function's workings.

+C and C++ divide these two features -- prototype and definition -- for library functions.
+The library files contain the compiled code for the functions, whereas the header files contain the prototypes.

+You should place a function prototype ahead of where you first use the function.

+The usual practice is to place prototypes just before the definition of the `main()` function.